Introduction

 20. Ajuga

 Also known as Bugleweed, the Ajuga plant charms with its graceful tube-like flowers that grow in clusters.
 It’s commonly available in purple or pink.
-Like all weeds, it is a hardy plant that can tolerate a variety of conditions, making it an excellent choice for a new plant parent.
+Like all weeds, it's an extremely hardy plant which can survive quite a number of conditions and so is ideal for a new plant parent.

-Care Requirements: This plant prefers bright, indirect light and evenly moist soil.
+Care Requirements: Bright, indirect light and evenly moist soil.
 Water lightly around twice a week.

 Conclusion